dxos/dxos/docs/content/composer/user-guide/README.md

 ### Adding other devices

-From that browser the user can then asssociate another device with their identity:
+From that browser you can then asssociate another device with your identity:

 <video controls loop autoplay style="width:100%" src="/images/device-invitations.mp4"></video>

-Each of these devices synchronizes data and can also be used to add additional devices to the your identity.
+Each of these devices synchronizes data and can also be used to add additional devices to the the identity.

 Say you create an initial identity and then add two other devices to it.
 You know have: